7Soul/pokecrystalsoul/FAQ.md

 Some back sprites were made bigger to show more of the Pokemon

-## Events
-After choosing your starter with Elm, you get the Pokedex and 5 Pokeballs and you're ready to go

 ## Misc
 Faster pokecenters, berry tree messages, and "forget move" messages